SPARC-FAIR-Codeathon/2025-team-D/README.md

 ## Introduction
 The **[NIH Common Fund SPARC program](https://commonfund.nih.gov/sparc)**(Stimulating Peripheral Activity to Relieve Conditions) aims to advance our understanding of **peripheral nerves**—those that connect the brain and spinal cord to the rest of the body—and how their electrical signals regulate internal organ function.
 The ultimate goal is to develop **therapeutic devices** that modulate nerve activity to improve organ function and treat conditions such as hypertension, heart failure, and gastrointestinal disorders.

-SPARC is a collaborative effort involving **60 research groups across 90 institutions and companies**, working on **over 15 organs and systems in 8 species**.
+SPARC is a collaborative effort involving **60 research groups across 90 institutions and companies**, working on **over >60 anatomies, organs and systems in 8 species**.

 The **[SPARC Portal](http://sparc.science/)** provides a single user-facing online interface to access resources developed by the SPARC community that can be shared, cited visualised, computed, and used for virtual experimentation.
 Key features include:
-- A **collection of well-curated datasets** in a standardised format, including anatomical and computational.
-These datasets can be explored under the "[Find Data](https://sparc.science/data?type=dataset)" section of the SPARC Portal, and resources are provided describing how [how to navigate a SPARC dataset](https://docs.sparc.science/docs/navigating-a-sparc-dataset) and [how a dataset is formatted](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).
+- A **collection of ~350 well-curated datasets** in a standardised format, containing multimodal data: physiology, morphology, anatomy, transcriptomics, computational results etc. These datasets can be explored under the "[Find Data](https://sparc.science/data?type=dataset)" section of the SPARC Portal, and resources are provided describing how [how to navigate a SPARC dataset](https://docs.sparc.science/docs/navigating-a-sparc-dataset) and [how a dataset is formatted](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).
 - **Web tools for exploring SPARC resources** that are directly integrated into the portal, including:
   - Searching datasets with pre-configured filters
   - Pre-configured data viewers e.g. gallery, image, plot, scaffold, segmentation, simulation, and dataset viewers